-Organisations that support the SHARE initiative have also produced a document which sets out a common vision on the contribution of sport to regional development and establishes several targeted actions to strengthen this contribution.
-The SHARE Vision is currently being translated into all European Union’s languages.
+The SHARE initiative also produced a document which sets out a common vision on the contribution of sport to regional development and establishes several targeted actions to strengthen this contribution.

 The SHARE initiative has equally developed a capacity-building programme aiming to help local partners (public authorities or the sport movement) to shape sport-driven local development strategies, and make the most of existing funding.
 The programme has revealed a real need across regions in Europe to create or deepen the knowledge on the role of sport to regional development on one hand and to empower local and regional stakeholders to develop sport-based initiatives with ESIF on the other hand.

-The SHARE initiative is a partnership-driven organisation.
-Its strength derives from its supporters’ engagement and a knowledge hub of relevant organisations, initiatives and networks: we are working with a myriad of different types of organisations, including primarily the sport movement, cities and regions, but also universities, clusters and industry, which are essential parts of the sport and physical activity tissue across Europe.
+The SHARE initiative is a partnership-driven platform.
+Its strength derives from its supporters’ engagement and a knowledge hub of relevant organisations, initiatives and networks: we are working with a myriad of different types of organisations, including primarily the sport movement, cities, regions, universities, SMEs and business support organisations (such as clusters) which are essential parts of the sport and physical activity tissue across Europe.